sreelakshmilingamgunta/Devops_Notes/Terraform/notes.md

 }
 ```
 ```
-# variables.tfvars
+# terraform.tfvars
 rg_name = "sreelakshmi-rg"
 loc = "east us"
 ```
+terraform plan -var-file="<name> .tfvars"--> if we are gave different name for .tfvar file instead of terraform.tfvar

-# Create a Resource group Print subscription Id of that resource group is created [ outputs.tf ]
+# Create a Resource group and Print subscription Id of that resource group is created [ outputs.tf ]
 ```
 # main.tf
 provider "azurerm" {